We all have manufacturer speed & feed charts and have used their recommendations.

 Calculator now helps getting full advantage of those Hight Axial engagement toolpaths.

+HSM or High Speed Machining is becoming more and more popular each day.
 Many of us have seen those youtube videos where endmlls remove large amounts of material at high speeds/feeds.

 While definitions of HSM may vary between tool manufacturers and even individual shops, the physics behind it remain the same.